isaacnmm/pestpolicy-hugo2XX/content/posts/revolution-for-cats-without-vet-prescription/index.md

 But why is Revolution Plus so good at killing fleas?
 This is mainly due to the medication's special formulation that protects the cats from fleas for about a month.
 - So, as you are starting the flea control journey, you must seek to know the pests under consideration and how they attack your [cat](https://pestpolicy.com/how-to-tell-if-your-cat-has-fleas/).
 Related:
-Capstar Flea Tablets�for Large Dogs
+Capstar Flea Tabletsfor Large Dogs
 ## Controlling Fleas on Cats Using Frontline Plus Flea Medication
 Frontline Plus is an excellent and effective oral flea treatment that won't require the prescription of a vet.
 - You can purchase Frontline Plus without a prescription to kill pests includingear mites, chewing lice, heartworms, ticks, roundworms, ringworms, flea larvae, flea eggs, and adult fleas.